jahirsadik/CPU_scheduling/README.md

 He set a CPU scheduling problem for SONTU and told him to solve this with the C code for different CPU scheduling algorithms for other purposes."
 >
+The solution also calculates average waiting time and turnaround time for the processes for comparison of scheduling algorithms.
 Input example:
 <br/><br/>
 ![image](https://user-images.githubusercontent.com/59853499/196252187-17b26f30-1a74-480e-96b7-28e27d021c14.png)